 Outerwear items would often be fulled.
 That is done by beating or roughing it up in water (preferably hot), so it becomes thicker and denser.
 This adds to the isolation and water-resistance properties of the garment.
 This also shrinks the garment, so it would have to be knitted larger than the finished product was supposed to be.

 The Icelandic sweater – the lopapeysa

 The ubiquitous Icelandic sweater, or lopapeysa, which you can find in all the tourist shops, is a relatively new design, dating back to the 1940s.

-As seen in the picture above, it has a solid-colored body and sleeves with a pattern on the bottom of the body and the sleeves and on the yoke.
-The yoke pattern was influenced by Norwegian and Swedish knitting designs and Greenlandic costume beadwork.
+As seen in the picture above, it has a solid-coloured body and sleeves with a pattern on the bottom of the body and the sleeves and on the yoke.
+Norwegian and Swedish knitting designs and Greenlandic costume beadwork influenced the yoke pattern.

 The lopapeysa sweater as a cardigan

 The lopapeysa also exists as a cardigan.
 The sweater is knit as a whole sweater, then cut open down the middle and buttons, or a zipper added.

 Although the lopapeysa seems to be a very touristy thing to get, most Icelanders have at least one of them.
 If you decide to get one, you are not buying just something for tourists.

 Most Icelanders have one made by themselves or a family member (often a granny), as knitting is a popular hobby in Iceland.
 All children learn how to knit in school, it is part of their textile studies.
 Although knitting is mainly done by women, I know a few male knitters.
 A man who knits is sometimes seen as a bit unusual but not effeminate or gay.